CavsUNCGaccount/UNCG-LFG/README.md

 Replace "your postgres username" with the username you set when you installed PostgreSQL.
 Replace "your postgres password" with the password you set when you installed PostgreSQL.
-Replace YOUR_STEAM_API_KEY with your actual steam API key.
+Replace YOUR_STEAM_API_KEY with your actual Steam API key.

 To install all the required dependencies, run the command: npm install.

-Refer to the packages.json for more details on the dependencies.
+Refer to the package.json for more details on the dependencies.
-Refer to the Admin setup.pdf for details on how to get Admin login page working.
+Refer to the Admin setup.pdf for details on how to get Admin login working.